SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 By the way, my congratulations to Microsoft people for their virtue of giving up majorly defunct [EdgeHTML](https://en.wikipedia.org/wiki/EdgeHTML) used for [Edge](https://en.wikipedia.org/wiki/Microsoft_Edge) until 2020. :-)

 ## Live Play
 The application can play [on this page](https://SAKryukov.github.io/microtonal-chromatic-lattice-keyboard/SoundBuilder/index.html) of the [Microtonal Music Study site](https://SAKryukov.github.io/microtonal-chromatic-lattice-keyboard).
+On this site, one can find several musical keyboard applications based on Sound Builder and some synthesized instruments created with Sound Builder.
+All of them can also be played live on their Web pages.

 Again, no server part and no network is used, so the application can be downloaded and used on a local system.

 Most likely, to get started, one may need a set of sample data files, which can be downloaded from this article page.